What is a Competency Model?

 • a particular job task

-Centranum has extensive resources and can provide consulting advice for your Competency Model Development.
+Centranum has extensive competency libraries, an AI assistant and can provide consulting advice for your Competency Model Development.

 Competency Types